 Agencies are a great resource to dive deep and learn about your needs for an efficient build, such as discussing integrations for sales taxes, and other necessities of an online storefront.

-Located in Fort Lauderdale, FL., Rand Internet Marketing is a one-stop-shop for all of your digital marketing needs.
-Services provided by Rand’s in-house team of industry veterans include:
+Located in Fort Lauderdale, FL., JLB Florida formerly Rand is a one-stop-shop for all of your digital marketing needs.
+Services provided by JLB Florida formerly Rand’s in-house team of industry veterans include:

 - Responsive Web design & web development